Emmakotzenberg/finance-tracker/README.md

 go run main.go

 2.Access the dashboard at http://localhost:8080/ to view your monthly transaction table.

 3.Use CLI commands to add data (see below).

 4.Stop with Ctrl + C.

 ##Locally

 The project runs entirely locally with SQLite—no external database needed.

 Start the server as above.

-To add transactions via CLI (without server running): go run main.go add "{AMOUNT}$ {DESCRIPTION} {DATE}" For API testing, use curl (e.g., curl http://localhost:8080/monthly-summary).
+To add transactions via CLI (without server running):

-Database file (tracker.db) is created automatically in the project root.
+go run main.go add "AMOUNT$ DESCRIPTION DATE"